 Week 3 5/3/1 (one 5 rep set, one 3 rep set, one 1 rep set) – max out on the last set

 Week 4 3×5 (A lighter week though WRT weight)

 Here are some tips from the document that I found important conceptually

-Squat – focus your eyes on one point, begin with your hips and drive your elbows forward, think of yourself as squatting on a spring ready to unload
+Squat – focus your eyes on one point, begin with your hips.
+Drive your elbows forward.
+Think of yourself as squatting on a spring ready to unload.

 Military Press (Standing Barbell Strict Press) – these are raw upper body strength presses, not push presses, jerks, or thrusters (don’t use your legs)

 Bench – ass stays on the bench.
 Drive your heels into the ground and squeeze your legs as you drive the weight back up.
 Err more on the side of narrower grip for shoulder health (Jim’s preference: 18 inches – no jokes allowed).

 Deadlift – think butt down, chest up.
 Initiate with the legs not the back